2017 El Paso, Texas, city elections

-The election was non-partisan; therefore there was no primary election.
-However, if no candidate won a majority there will be a run-off election.
+The election was non-partisan; therefore, there was no primary election.
+However, if no candidate had won a majority, there would have been a runoff election.

-The mayor and council members elected in 2017 will serve through December 2020.
-The term is shortened because of a charter amendment to move city elections from May in odd-numbered years to November in even-numbered years.
+The mayor and council members elected in 2017 were to serve through December 2020.
+The term was shortened because of a charter amendment to move city elections from May in odd-numbered years to November in even-numbered years.

-Dee Margo took first place in the mayoral race but did not win a majority of votes, so he and David Saucedo competed in a runoff election.
-Margo defeated Saucedo in the run-off election.
-8.57% of registered voters voted in the run-off election, one of the lowest turnouts in the city's history.
+Dee Margo took first place in the mayoral race, but did not win a majority of votes, so he and David Saucedo competed in a runoff election.
+Margo defeated Saucedo in the runoff.
+8.57% of registered voters voted in the runoff election, one of the lowest turnouts in the city's history.

 Districts 2, 3, 4, 7, and 8 had elections in 2017.
 District 2 incumbent, Jim Tolbert, and District 7 incumbent, Lilia Limon, were eligible for re-election, but were defeated by Alexansandra Annello and Henry Rivera, respectively.
 Emma Acosta, District 3 incumbent, and Carl Robinson, District 4 incumbent, were term limited and could not run again; they were succeeded by Cassandra Hernandez and Sam Morgan, respectively.
 District 8 representative Cortney Niland, whose term was supposed to end in December 2018, resigned in April 2017.
 The city scheduled a June special election and July runoff election to fill the remainder of her term.
 The runoff election was won by Cissy Lizarraga.